Environmental Policy in the EU

 Viviane Gravey is Lecturer in European Politics in the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast, UK.

-"This volume, in its 4th edition, is by now a true classic.
-It is one of the few go-to references on EU environmental policy and brings together lead authors on crucial themes.
-The editors mix institutional perspectives, policy domains and the role of actors in such a way that the historical trajectory of EU policy making is connected to new themes and prospective challenges.
-The contributing authors equally represent a strong mix of long-standing observers and younger contributors.
+"This volume… is a true classic and one of the few ‘go to’ references on EU environmental policy.
+The editors mix perspectives in such way that the historical trajectory of EU policy making is connected to new challenges.
 This is a book that should be on everybody’s desk who has an interest in the topic." -- Hans Bruyninckx, Executive Director, European Environment Agency

 "This rich and insightful volume should be considered essential reading by lawyers and political scientists alike.
-With contributions by leading experts examining key themes, it provides a one-stop-shop for launching an exploration into the complex and evolving dynamics of the internal and external aspects of EU environmental policy.
-While adopting a thematic approach, the volume offers insights into the substantive as well as the institutional dimensions of EU environmental policy.
-Highly recommended!" – Joanne Scott, Professor of European Law, European University Institute
+With contributions by leading experts… it provides a one-stop-shop for exploring the complex and evolving dynamics of EU environmental policy.
+Highly recommended!" -- Joanne Scott, Professor of European Law, European University Institute

-"A comprehensive and highly informative overview of EU environmental policy that includes its historical development, accomplishments, and current challenges.
-This newest edition is an indispensable resource to anyone interested in understanding how environmental policy in Europe is now being made and implemented." -- David Vogel, University of California, USA
+"An indispensable resource to anyone interested in understanding how environmental policy in Europe is now being made and implemented."-- David Vogel, University of California

-"This new edition is a must read for students of political science interested in EU environmental policy.
-It contains a wealth of new material, in line with the continuous evolution of EU’s policy framework as well as concrete illustrations of some of Europe’s flagship policy initiatives in the field—both in terms of substance and process." -- Céline Charveriat, Executive Director, Institute for European Environmental Policy
+"This new edition … is a must read for students of EU environmental policy.
+It contains a wealth of new material as well as concrete illustrations of some of Europe’s flagship policy initiatives." -- Céline Charveriat, Executive Director, Institute for European Environmental Policy